 Tip for getting the most professional finish:

-In between coats, do a very light sand using a 320 grit sanding sponge! (don’t forget to clean the dust off before the second coat!)
+In between coats, do a very light sand using a 320 grit sanding sponge!
+Don’t forget to use a tack cloth before your next coat!

 If you want, you can seal your trim and interior doors.
 It’s up to you!
 Consider how much use your doors or window casings might get.

-This is the Polycrylic I use most often.
+This is my go-to Polycrylic!
 I will say, if you decide to seal them, make sure to test out a small area first.
 A poly coat can change the look of your paint color!

 Hopefully I’ve inspired you or given you some tools to create a bold and elegant look in your home!
 As always, thank you for being here and please let me know if you have any additional questions!